Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Experimental demonstrations

 \section{Experimental demonstrations}

 Current QC hardware is often noisy and can only support small numbers of qubits~\citep{nisq2018}.
 On the IBM platform, the public can only access up to seven qubits, limiting us to representations with only $4 \times 4$ pixels for the QPIE encoding.
 Instead we run our experiments using the QASM simulator \citep{QSAM}.
-This simulator emulates the execution of a quantum circuit on a real device and returns measurement counts.
+This simulator emulates the execution of a quantum circuit on a real device.
 We do not include any modeling of gate or measurement errors.
-The code used for the demonstrations in Section~\ref{sec:tests} is available on GitHub\footnote{\href{https://github.com/QuantumRadioAstronomy/visibility_repr}{https://github.com/QuantumRadioAstronomy/visibility\_repr}}$^,$\footnote{\href{https://github.com/QuantumRadioAstronomy/MA2-project_QuantumRadioImage}{https://github.com/QuantumRadioAstronomy/MA2-project\_QuantumRadioImage}}.
+The code used for the demonstrations in Section~\ref{sec:tests} is available on GitHub\footnote{\href{https://github.com/QuantumRadioAstronomy/MA2-project_QuantumRadioImage}{https://github.com/QuantumRadioAstronomy/MA2-project\_QuantumRadioImage}}.